2008 Sichuan riots: Further clashes

 On Monday, 24 March 2008 in Drango county, Garze prefecture, a Tibetan rights group reports 200 monks, nuns, and ordinary people gathered to march before clashes with police began.
 Police fired shots into the crowd, killing a monk and critically wounding another monk, as reported to Associated Press by the Tibetan Center for Human Rights and Democracy (TCHRD).

-On 25 March, Chinese state-run Xinhua News Agency, citing local authorities, reported that one police officer was dead and "several others" injured, as sympathy protests spread in western Tibet, and added the police were "forced to fire warning shots" and had "dispersed the lawless mobsters."
+On 25 March, Chinese public-run Xinhua News Agency, citing local authorities, reported that one police officer was dead and "several others" injured, as sympathy protests spread in western Tibet, and added the police were "forced to fire warning shots" and had "dispersed the lawless mobsters."

 On 27 and 30 March, the suicides by two monks in Amdo have been reported by TCHRD as an act of freeing from oppression.
 Independent verification is however outstanding.

 On 3 April new violence broke out in Sichuan as various sources report.
 According to Xinhua News Agency at least one government official has been seriously injured.
 An overseas Tibet activist group said eight people had been killed in the incident.
 It said police opened fire on hundreds of Buddhist monks and lay people who marched on local government offices to demand the release of two monks detained for possessing photographs of the Dalai Lama.
 Unidentified eyewitnesses told Radio Free Asia's Tibetan agency that 15 people had been killed in the incident.